dvdphobia/dvdphobia.dev/README.md

 - `POSTS_GITHUB_REF` — branch or tag to read from.
 Default: `main`.
 - `POSTS_GITHUB_TOKEN` — optional token to access private repos or increase rate limits.
 - `POSTS_REMOTE_ONLY` — set to `true` to disable local fallback and use only the remote repo.
+- `POSTS_CACHE_TTL_SECONDS` — optional; cache TTL for remote fetches.
+Default 60.
+Set to 0 to disable caching.

 Behavior:

 - If `POSTS_GITHUB_REPO` is set, the app fetches `.md` files from that repo/dir at runtime/build.
 - If remote fetch fails for any reason, it falls back to local `posts/*.md`.
 - Minimal in-memory caching avoids repeated API calls; TTL is ~5 minutes in dev and ~1 hour in prod.
+- When unauthenticated, the app falls back to listing via a repo tarball to avoid GitHub API rate limits.

-In a local dev shell:
+In a local dev shell (runtime fetch):

 ```bash
 export POSTS_GITHUB_REPO="owner/repo"